 How do the current regional land use strategies relate to the planning reforms?

-The Government recognises the important role of regional land use strategies (RLUS) in guiding planning.
-In context of the Tasmanian Planning Scheme, these strategies must be considered in the preparation of draft Local Provisions Schedules and when a planning authority decides to amend their Local Provisions Schedules, such as rezoning of land.
+In context of the Tasmanian Planning Scheme, these regional land use strategies must be considered in the preparation of draft Local Provisions Schedules and when a planning authority decides to amend their Local Provisions Schedules or current interim planning schemes, such as rezoning of land.